citusdata/citus_docs/admin_guide/integrations.rst

 .. code-block:: bash

   wget https://raw.githubusercontent.com/gettyimages/docker-spark/master/docker-compose.yml

+  # this may require "sudo" depending on the docker daemon configuration
   docker-compose up

 To do the ingestion into PostgreSQL, we'll be writing custom Scala code.
 We'll use the Scala Build Tool (SBT) to load dependencies and run our code, so `download SBT <https://www.scala-sbt.org/download.html>`_ and install it on your machine.